Negotiate a Severance in Hollister, CA

 people still encounter situations where they are forced out of their jobs.

-All of a sudden, you are summoned to the conference room and asked to
+If you were summoned to the conference room and asked to sign a separation

 Marder Employment Law, our Hollister employment law attorney can access your situation and determine